February 15, 2026

 It is the most common code in the supermarket.
 You pick up a loaf of bread, a chocolate bar, or a tub of ice cream, and there it is: E471.

-For Muslims, E471 (Mono- and diglycerides of fatty acids) is the source of endless confusion.
-It is one of the most common additives, alongside E120 (Carmine) and Gelatin.
+For Muslim shoppers, E471 (Mono- and diglycerides of fatty acids) is the source of endless anxiety.
+It is just as confusing as Carmine (E120) and animal gelatin.

-Some friends tell you “It’s fine, it’s just oil.”
-Others warn you “No!
+Some friends tell you, “It’s fine, it’s just plant oil.”
+Others warn you, “No!
 It comes from pig fat!”

 So, who is right?
 Both of them.

-E471 is a shapeshifter.
-It can be 100% Halal or strictly Haram depending on one crucial factor: The Source.
+The bottom line: E471 is a shapeshifter.
+It can be 100% Halal, or it can be strictly Haram.
+It depends entirely on one crucial factor: The source of the fat.

 E471 stands for Mono- and diglycerides of fatty acids.

 In simple terms, it is an emulsifier.
-You know how oil and water don’t mix?
-E471 forces them to mix and stay mixed.
-That’s why it’s found in:
+You know how oil and water naturally separate?
+E471 forces them to mix together and stay mixed.

 The Problem: The Source of the Fat

-To make E471, manufacturers need fatty acids.
-These fats can come from two places:
+To manufacture E471, scientists need fatty acids.
+These fats can come from two entirely different places.

 1. Plant Sources (Halal) ✅